 - Animations of frames can be exported in the .rpr format.

 - Displacement and Renderstamp support.

-- *NEW* Updated Uber Shader with more realistic defaults, enhanced subsurface scattering, diffuse backscattering, a simplified caustics option, and an improved clearcoat appearance.
+- Updated Uber Shader with more realistic defaults, enhanced subsurface scattering, diffuse backscattering, a simplified caustics option, and an improved clearcoat appearance.

 - PBR shader material that closely matches Unreal® Engine’s PBR materials.

 - Shadow Catcher material for compositing objects to IBL (Image-Based Lighting) environments or backplate images.